JavaScript: End of the Chain

 around in the Chrome REPL for a while trying to figure it out,

-, etc. Eventually I discovered
+playing with Function, Object, etc. Eventually I discovered

 the following: